Filip-Rak/Computational_Geometry/README.md

 # CG.4 - Triangulation
 Once again a project about meshing, triangulation however was significantly easier than the previous algorithm.
 Two meshing algorithms included are Delaunay Triangulation (left) and Ear Clipping algorithm (right).
-Speed differences are only because of visualizational purpouses.
+Speed differences are only because of visualization purposes.

 <p align="center">